Magic Mushroom Information

 One of the dangers comes from the message that is delivered to teens or young adults who may be looking for answers in their own lives.
 The use of illegal hallucinogens in treatment may be a green light for young people—or those not so young—to find illicit supplies of these drugs and see what happens.

 The other danger results from the unpredictable nature of psilocybin and other hallucinogens.
 Relying on a drug as a short-cut to personal insight into one’s own nature, desires or problems is a dangerous habit.
 Hallucinations provide delusional material, especially for anyone in a vulnerable or unstable condition.

-Forty-Five Years of Providing Sobriety Shows that No Hallucinogens Are Needed
+Five Decades of Service Shows that No Hallucinogens Are Needed

-It’s been thoroughly proven that a person can gain insight into their own natures, problems, intentions and goals through the counseling offered as part of the Narconon program.
+It’s been thoroughly proven that a person can gain insight into their own natures, problems, intentions and goals through the Narconon program.
 The life skills component of the Narconon rehab program offers people a chance to learn how to stably control one’s life and achieve goals of one’s own choosing.